 For more ways to create a private outdoor space, check out our garden privacy ideas.

-There’s no reason a small garden layout can’t include trees, especially if you keep them in pots.
+There’s no reason why your small garden layout ideas can’t include multiple trees, especially if you keep them in pots.
 And the good news is, there are plenty of varieties available which will be happy to be grown in this way.

 If you’ve only got room for one tree, the RHS offer great advice – to choose one which adds interest across seasons, be it blossom in spring, attractive bark in winter, or fruit in autumn.
 A small apple tree, for example, will bring delight for months on end.